DenisCarriere/geocoder/docs/providers/Tamu.rst

 requires the street address, city, state, and US zipcode to be passed in separately, rather than as a single string.
-Because of this requirement, the "location", "city", "state", and "zipcode" parameters are all required when using the Tamu geocoder.
+Because of this requirement, the "location", "city", "state", and "zipcode" parameters are all required when using the Tamu provider.
+The "location" parameter should contain only the street address of the location.

 Geocoding
 ~~~~~~~~~